hanan38/image-optimization/README.md

 3. **Add new API endpoints** in the Flask app section
 4. **Improve error handling** in download/upload functions

+## 🚀 Future Enhancements

+Potential improvements for future versions:

+- **Batch API requests** for improved efficiency
+- **Custom prompts** for specific alt text styles
+- **Multi-language support** for international content
+- **Alt text validation** and quality scoring
+- **Integration with CMS systems** for direct publishing

 ## 📄 License

 This utility is part of the CS Growth Hacks project.
 Please ensure you have proper AWS permissions and comply with AWS usage policies.
 AltText.ai usage subject to their terms of service.

+---

+**Note**: Alt text generation is optional and can be disabled if not needed.
+The system works perfectly without it, maintaining backward compatibility with existing workflows.